sunrise4124/MatrixMultiplication/README.md

 # MatrixMultiplication

-I am comparing the runntime of different programing languages like Java, Python, C, C++, R and Matlab to determine the best language for matrix multiplication
+I am comparing the runntime of different programing languages like Java, Python, C, C++, R and Matlab to determine the best language for matrix multiplication for square matrices